erickim0223/databaseinterface/README.md

 <img src="screenshots/upload.png" width="25%">
 <hr/>

 2a.
-If the file name is already taken in the server, it will give you this error.
-Try to name the file something else and go back to [https://erick.sgedu.site/databaseinterface/upload.html](https://erick.sgedu.site/databaseinterface/upload.html). <br>
+If the file name is already taken in the server, it will give you this error. <br>
 <img src="screenshots/uploaderror.png" width="50%">
 <hr/>